-The Region Team is extremely excited to announce that ScoutHike 2023 is happening, to be held from 5th to 7th May 2023
+The Region Team is extremely excited to announce that ScoutHike 2024 is happening, to be held from 3rd to 5th May 2024

-ScoutHike is celebrating 29 years in 2023 and is Sydney North Region’s premier annual Scout section event.
+ScoutHike is celebrating 30 years in 2024 and is Sydney North Region’s premier annual Scout section event.
 If you are interested in an exciting weekend of lightweight hiking around a NSW State Forest – then this is the event you must register for!
 We are super-excited to run this fantastic event and can’t wait to have the forest full of Scouts and leaders eager for a challenging adventure!
 Dust off those packs and hiking boots and start thinking about your teams.
-The theme for the event is “Entertainment Central”.
+The theme for the event is “Tour of the Eras”.
 Scouts will have the opportunity to spend the weekend completing 29 different activity bases spread across the forest.

 Make sure to click attending on the ScoutHike Facebook Event and keep your eye out for updates!

 ScoutHike 2024 “Tour of the Eras”

 - 1st February – registrations open – Early Bird Discount available

 - 4th February – On-site Activity Leaders meeting (Sunday morning)